This post may contain affiliate links. Please read my disclosure for more information.

-This is not only a great way to make money, but it is also a great way to declutter your home!
+This is not only a great way to make extra cash, but it is also a great way to declutter your home!

 Adding onto the previous point, you can upcycle old items and clothes to make them go up in value.